 Mahmoud Aloul (Deputy Chairman)

 Mahmoud Aloul (محمود العالول) was born in 1950 in Nablus.
 In February 2017 he was made deputy-chairman of Fatah’s Central Committee (which he joined in 2009).
-He was elected to the Palestinian Legislative Council (PLC) in 2006.
-He is also the head of Fata's Commission for Mobilisation and Organisation – which oversees Fatah's local branches, activities and recruitment.
+He was elected to the Palestinian Legislative Council (PLC) in 2006 and is heading the ‘Fatah Movement‘ list contesting the May 2021 legislative elections.
+He is also the head of Fatah’s Commission for Mobilisation and Organisation – which oversees Fatah’s local branches, activities and recruitment.

 Aloul is a proponent of peaceful and popular resistance, including through demonstrations and boycotting Israeli products, though in the past he advocated and engaged in armed resistance.